 This is all you need - a bedroom floor or any free floor space and a bottle of water.
 If you have carpet, then you don't even need the mat.
 If you're not used to exercising regularly, you don't need any weights, your own body weight resistance is enough.
-I like to do my Tabata in the bedroom because I can check in the mirrors that I'm keeping good form during the exercises.
+I like to do my Tabata routine in the bedroom so I can check in the mirrors that I'm keeping good form during the exercises.

 What is Tabata?